 Students must take and pass both Step 1 and Step 2 Clinical Knowledge exams of the USMLE and record the results in the Office of Student Life.
-It is required that the Step 2 exams be taken by April 15 (November 1 for the Class of 2023) of the academic year in which graduation is anticipated, unless an Assistant Dean of Student Affairs has approved a delay.
+Legacy Class of 2023 and earlier had Step 2 deadline of November 1 of the graduation year.
+Class of 2024 has August 1, 2023 deadline; and Trek has April 15 of MS3 year deadline.